 Melvin is a security guard who only wants the men to survive the night.
 He is willing to give the police officers what they want just so they will let the people go.
 His character is called "Uncle Tom," a few times in the film as he is not willing to fight back against those who are obviously wrong in their methods.
 As the film progresses, Melvin realizes that this method will not work.
 This empathy is played beautifully by Boyega.
-He is known for the new Star Wars films but this film shows he can act.
-I can't wait to see him in more dramatic roles.
+He is known as the new Star Wars films but this film shows he can act.

 The real highlights though are really the police officers.
 It's really hard to praise people who are playing characters who you hate.
-I believe Poulter is probably a good guy in real life but his performance makes me want to punch him in the face so he does a great job.
+Poulter is probably a good guy in real life but his performance makes the audience want to punch him in the face so he does a great job.
 O'Toole as Flynn is also fantastic as the more violent one as you don't know what he's going to do.
-Reynor is the nice but mean one and you think he's just there to do the job but then he opens his mouth and you dislike him almost as much as the other two.
-All three do their jobs very well playing characters you will end up hating.
+Reynor is the nice but mean one where the audience thinks he's just there to do the job until he opens his mouth and then the audience dislikes him almost as much as the other two.
+All three do their jobs very well playing characters that will end up being hated.

-This movie is not perfect as I feel the last third of the film was rushed.
+This movie is not perfect as the last third of the film was rushed.
 You feel the power of the beginning and middle but the end seemed a little lackluster.
 I think it was done to show a conclusion to the story but it seemed quick in comparison to the rest of the film.
-I also think that having Bigelow, a white woman, directing and Boel, a white man, writing the script seemed like a missed opportunity.
-Not to say either of them do a bad job but with a story like this, I feel you would want to get the most accurate portrayal of a situation like this.
-I feel person of color could have provided that, at least more completely.
+Also, having Bigelow, a white woman, directing and Boel, a white man, writing the script seemed like a missed opportunity.
+Not to say either of them do a bad job but with a story like this, the film should show the most accurate portrayal and a person of color could have provided that more completely.
 The main consultant on the film was Julie Hysell, one of the women from that unfortunate night and the sentiment is similar.
-I'm not saying this film is a bad representation of the event especially when the real life Melvin Dismukes says it's "99.5% accurate."
-However, I do think that his character could have been delved into more.
-His character's complicit acts could have been analyzed in a more complete way.
-It just seemed to me that they weren't 100% sure how to deal with a character like this.
-I also think the title of this film could have been more accurate to the film as it isn't about the overall riots but a specific incident during the riots.
+This is not to say that the film is a bad representation of the event especially when the real-life Melvin Dismukes says it's "99.5% accurate."
+However, his character could have been delved into more and his complicit acts could have been analyzed in a complete way.
+It just seemed that they weren't 100% sure how to deal with a character like this.
+The title of this film could have been more accurate to the film as it isn't about the overall riots but a specific incident during the riots.
 They could have called it "Algiers" or something else.

-What I took away from this film is not just anger but also sadness.
+This film will make the audience angry but also sad.
 Not because the death of these innocent people but because this story was fifty years ago.
-The only things that made it feel like that time was the increase in smoking indoors, the clothing, the music, and the obvious time stamps.
-However with each passing moment, this story could have happened yesterday.
-Due to the type of story this film is tackling, you can predict exactly what will happen which unfortunately is just a sad commentary on society as a whole than a real flaw.
+The only things that made it feel like that time was the increase in smoking indoors, the clothing, the music, and the obvious timestamps.
+However, with each passing moment, this story could have happened yesterday.
+Due to the type of story, this film is tackling, you can predict exactly what will happen which unfortunately is just a sad commentary on society as a whole than a real flaw.
 This story is equivalent to the killings of Oscar Grant, Trayvon Martin, Pilando Castile, Michael Brown, Eric Garner, Sandra Bland and many others that happen every day.
-While at this point, I wouldn't say Best Picture but I wouldn't be disappointed if it did win that.
-However, Best Director and/or Best Cinematography could be possibly on the horizon for this film.
+Best Director and/or Best Cinematography could be possible on the horizon for this film.
 You will feel the power of this movie/story no matter who you are.
-I would say go see this in theatres as the film is made in the same way as Dunkirk.
-Bigelow traps you into this hallway just as Nolan did with you on the beach.
-It will make sure you know the extent of the violence and cruelty caused by racism.
+Go see this in theatres as the film is made in the same way as Dunkirk.
+Bigelow traps the audience into this hallway just as Nolan did with on the beach.
+It will make sure the extent of the violence and cruelty caused by racism is known.

 Rating: 4.5/5.0 bowties